A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Computational Studies

+Table \ref{tb:results_time} shows the performance comparison of Sim and RL models in terms of percentages of winning instances.
+For instance, in an RL-Sim pair comparison, the value of cells under the column indicates the percentages of instances when the RL model performed at least equally to Sim model out of 128 test instances.
+As shown in Table \ref{tb:results_time} the RL model performs better than the heuristic method in at least 50\% of all instances, except one instance.

 To show the generation of the instantaneous solutions using RL models, we measured computation time.
-Table \ref{tb:time} demonstrates the computation time it takes to derive a solution under Sim and RL models.
+Table \ref{tb:results_time} demonstrates the computation time it takes to derive a solution under Sim and RL models.
 We report an average time to solve an instance out of 128 instances in total.
-The difference in deriving solutions between Sim and RL models increases up to 585 times in the case of a single shuttle routing in a network with 100 nodes for Easy instance difficulty level.
+The difference in deriving solutions between Sim and RL models increases up to 585 times in the case of a single shuttle routing in a network with 100 nodes for Easy instances.

 We also compare the effects of the number of drivers and difficulty levels on the trained models.
-In particular, we train models with a specific number of drivers on easy, medium and hard instances on a fixed network size and check these models' performances against the models with varying a number of drivers and difficulty levels.
-For example, in Tables \ref{tb:train_test_single} and \ref{tb:train_test_multi} rows indicate the problems' configurations in testing and columns indicate the problems' configurations in training datasets.
+In particular, we train models with a specific number of drivers on easy, medium, and hard instances on a fixed network size and check these models' performances against the models with varying a number of drivers and difficulty levels.
+For example, in Table \ref{tb:train_test_multi} rows indicate the problems' configurations in testing and columns indicate the problems' configurations in training datasets.
 The cells corresponding to a row and column show the percentages of instances when a trained model outperformed the model specifically trained for a test dataset.
-As we observe for both single and multi-shuttle problems, models trained on specific difficulty levels tend to perform better on similar instances with a different number of drivers compared to on test models with the same number of drivers, but different difficulty levels.
+As we observe, models trained on specific difficulty levels tend to perform better on similar instances with a different number of drivers compared to on test models with the same number of drivers, but different difficulty levels.